-The CL Werner Center will be ideally suited for collaborative, interprofessional teaching and learning.
+The CL and Rachel Werner Center will be ideally suited for collaborative, interprofessional teaching and learning.

 A transformational gift from CL and Rachel Werner will change the face of campus and expand Creighton University’s national reputation as a leader in preparing students for interprofessional, team-based health care.